NordicESMhub/GEO4962/index.md

 > ## Prerequisites
 >
+> This course corresponds to the practicals' part of the GEO4962 "The General
+> Circulation of the Atmosphere" given at the University of Oslo and assumes
-> This course assumes students have a basic knowledge of the Climate System.
+> students have a basic knowledge of the Climate System.
 >
 {: .prereq}